 Complex Causes of Perimenopausal Anxiety

-When these chemicals are altered during menopause it can lead to a considerable amount of mental stress and trouble coping - emotional changes that "feel" completely normal, but are nothing more than a response to inadequate regulation of these neurotransmitters.
+Hormones have a direct link to the production and management of neurotransmitters in the brain, including those that regulate anxiety levels.
+When the levels of neurotransmitters shift in the brain during perimenopause, it can lead to a considerable amount of mental stress and trouble coping - emotional changes that "feel" completely normal but are nothing more than a response to inadequate regulation of these neurotransmitters.

 Fear of the Changes

-Combine those feelings with the overall fear of eventually getting anxiety, and it's easy to see why this time period can be so stressful.
+Combine those feelings with the overall fear of eventually getting anxiety, and it's easy to see why this period can be so stressful.

 Hot Flashes and Symptom Stress